aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 For more information on fit, see `SageMaker Python SDK Overview <#sagemaker-python-sdk-overview>`_.

-TensorFlow serving models
+TensorFlow Serving models
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-After your training job is complete in SageMaker and the ``fit`` call ends, the training job will generate a `TensorFlow serving <https://www.tensorflow.org/serving/serving_basic>`_ model ready for deployment.
-Your TensorFlow serving model will be available in the S3 location ``output_path`` that you specified when you created your `sagemaker.tensorflow.TensorFlow` estimator.
+After your training job is complete in SageMaker and the ``fit`` call ends, the training job will generate a `TensorFlow SavedModel <https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md>`_ bundle ready for deployment.
+Your model will be available in S3 at the ``output_path`` location that you specified when you created your `sagemaker.tensorflow.TensorFlow` estimator.

 Restoring from checkpoints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^